 The Symphonic Wind Ensemble is the premiere wind-performing ensemble at Texas Tech performing a balanced mix of traditional repertoire, chamber music, and enjoys interacting with leading contemporary composers of our time.
 Emphasis is placed on the highest artistic standards, professionalism in performance excellence while offering pedagogy for the advanced musician.
 Membership is determined by an annual audition and is open to everyone.
 This class meets on Mon/Tues/Thur 3:00-4:50.

 The Symphonic Band is a 65-member ensemble dedicated to excellent performance and diverse repertoire encompassing a wide variety of styles and composers.
 Membership is determined by audition and is open to everyone.
-This class meets in the Fall MWF, 3:00 - 3:50p; and in the spring, MWF, 1:00-1:50p and T/Th 12:30-1:50.
+This class meets in the Fall MWF, 2:00 - 2:50p; and in the spring, MWF, 1:00-1:50p and T/Th 12:30-1:50.

 The Concert Band is a 75-member ensemble focusing on fundamental pedagogy and diverse programming ranging from grades 3-5.
 Membership is determined by audition and is open to everyone.
-This class meets in the Fall MWF, 2:00-3:00; and in the Spring, M from 5-6p T/TH 12:30-1:50p.
+This class meets in the Fall MWF, 3:00-3:50; and in the Spring, MWF 3:00-3:50pm and T/TH 12:30-1:50p.

 The University Band is a 90+ ensemble that meets in the spring each year and performs two concerts of diverse repertoire including traditional music, transcriptions, as well as newer compositions.
 This ensemble is open to everyone and is non-auditioned.
 Members are largely non-majors looking to continue their musical involvement past high school while enjoying a less performance oriented pace to the course or music majors further developing secondary instrumental technique.
 The wide variety of music performed provides a rich service to the diverse campus community at Texas Tech University.